eminetarim/EmineTarim/README.md

-- 🌱 I’m currently learning JavaScript, React and Python
+- 🌱 I’m currently learning JavaScript, React and React Native
 - 👯 I’m looking to collaborate with other content creators
-- 🎯 2024 Goals: I want to know more about front-end and back-end technologies
+- 🎯 2025 Goals: I want to know more about front-end and back-end technologies
 - ⚡ I love coding 💻, swimming 🏊‍♀️ and riding horse 🏇🏼